 One way to generate ideas for your business plan is to conduct what is known as a SWOT analysis.
 SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.
 Going through a SWOT analysis with your colleagues can help you identify areas where your organization needs to apply more focus or that require a change of direction.

 In the nonprofit sector, it is much more common to hear references to strategic plans than to business plans.
 While the two are related, they serve slightly different purposes.
 You'll want to develop both as part of your organizational planning process.

-In the business plan, you define what you do, who you work with, who you compete against, and who you serve.
+In the business plan, you define what you do, whom you work with, whom you compete against, and whom you serve.
 A strategic plan builds off of the business plan and gets at the next question, which is how to make things happen.
-In the strategic plan, you'll create a plan that addresses what specific steps you'll take to realize your organizational goals.
+In the strategic plan, you'll define the specific steps you're going to take to realize your organizational goals.

 Your strategic plan is also where you define what success looks like for your organization and how you'll measure it.